Hybrid Summer Course on Health and the Environment

-Excelsior has partnered with Paul Smith’s College, located in the breathtaking Adirondack Mountains, on a 3-credit course that features a one-week immersive experience for learning outdoors, connecting with other Excelsior students, and gaining practical skills.
+Excelsior has partnered with Paul Smith’s College, located in the breathtaking Adirondack Mountains, on a 3-credit, three-week course that features a one-week immersive experience for learning outdoors, connecting with other students, and gaining practical skills.

-In the course SUST 300 Humans, Health and the Environment: A One Health Approach, you’ll explore the complex relationships between human, animal, and environmental health.
-You’ll spend one week at Paul Smith’s College in between two weeks of the online coursework.
+In the course SUST 300 / SUST 500 Humans, Health and the Environment: A One Health Approach, you’ll explore the complex relationships between human, animal, and environmental health.
+You’ll spend week 3 of this three-week course at Paul Smith’s College.
 At Paul Smith’s, you’ll connect theory with nature and passion with practice through the lens of the One Health philosophy that recognizes the interconnectedness of human, animal, and environmental health.
+The course also includes two weeks of online coursework and one week at Paul Smith’s College.

 Whether you’re a future health leader, an eco-advocate, craving purpose-driven exploration, or simply a lover of nature, this course is for you.
 Step outside the ordinary.